rpy2/rpy2/doc/source/introduction.rst

   r.plot(r.runif(10), y, xlab="runif", ylab="foo/bar", col="red")

-Setting dynamically the number of arguments in a function call can be done the usual way in python
+Setting dynamically the number of arguments in a function call can be done the usual way in python.

 There are several ways to plot data in `R`, some of which are presented in this documentation: